Is an overlanding vehicle enough to survive a zombie apocalypse? Probably not. But sure it’s better than an average car on your driveway.

 The best way to survive a zombie apocalypse would be to take shelter in a place that’s hard to reach.
 And, if you use a typical vehicle that is suitable only for driving on-road, then you are doomed.

 In those life-threatening situations, you better have a vehicle that can drive both on and off-road.
-And that’s when the 4x4 vehicles come into the play.
+And that’s when the 4×4 vehicles come into the play.
+A 4×4 vs a 4×2 vehicle would be just so much better in these scenarios.

 These vehicles are typically ideal for operating in all types of terrains regardless of the weather conditions or the season.
 So, if you want to reach a place that is unreachable for zombies, your best bet would be an overlanding rig.